tigerfarm/notifyweb/README.md

 + Create and configure a Google Firebase Project.
 + Create a Twilio Notify service and credentials.
-The credentials use the Google Firebase project Server key Token.
+The credentials include the Google Firebase project Server key Token.

-After completing the following steps in this readme file, implement one of the web applicaions.
+After completing the following steps in this readme file, implement one of the web applications: [address](address) or Twilio Notify [bindings](bindings).

 --------------------------------------------------------------------------------
 ## Create a Google Firebase Project

+This section cover the connection:
++ From your program to Twilio.
++ From Twilio to the FCM network.

-Create a [Google Firebase project](https://console.firebase.google.com/) to handle the communications between the Google network (FCM) and the device (computer or phone) you will running the web application client.
+Create a [Google Firebase project](https://console.firebase.google.com/) to handle the communications between the Google Firebase Cloud Messaging (FCM) network and the device (computer or phone) you will running the web application client.

 I used my personal Google account and went through the following steps.